sourcegraph/sourcegraph-lightstep/README.md

 ## Roadmap

+- Support more patterns for OpenTracing span starts.
+The current regexp for matching these is quite simple.
 - Add at-a-glance summary about a span in a hover message.
 - Display all spans in the current file, tree, and repository.
 - Support usage in the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).